adamd87/algorithms/index.md

 ###   Rotation
-  Rotation of the array
+  Rotation of the array.
-   /**
-     * @param A given an array A consisting of N integers
-     * @param K each element of A will be shifted to the right K times
-     * @return the array A rotated K times
+  Given an array A consisting of N integers, each element of A will be shifted to the right K times, return the array A rotated K times.
-     */

 ```java
     public static int[] cyclingRotation(int[] A, int K) {
         int[] result = new int[A.length];